mavcunha/shell/README.md

 `bin/` - all purpose scripts not only bash ones, it gets added to your path.
 `dotfiles/` - I migrated some of my dotfiles into this repository, so things like `vimrc` and `gitconfig` can be found here.

-This structure is just what I currently use you can redefine and reorganize just by editing the `load_bash` script to add/rename/remove directories.
+This directory structure is my personal choice.
+You can redefine and reorganize it by editing the `load_bash` script to add/rename/remove directories it should clear how to do it.

+Look into the `shortcuts` directory and explore you might find something useful for you.

 ### "Got myself in trouble, my terminal closes immediately"